 Place your order directly with the manufacturer.

 The Foxp3 monoclonal antibody (FJK-16s) reacts with mouse, rat, dog, porcine, bovine and cat Foxp3, a 49-55 kDa protein also known as FORKHEAD BOX P3, SCURFIN, and JM2.
 Cross reactivity of this antibody to other proteins has not been determined.
 Foxp3 is a member of the forkhead/winged-helix family of transcriptional regulators.
 It appears to be involved in the X-linked lymphoproliferative disease observed in scurfy (sf) mice and in the human disorder, X-linked autoimmunity-allergic dysregulation syndrome (XLAAD).
 CD4+CD25+ regulatory T cells constitutively express Foxp3 mRNA, and ectopic expression of Foxp3 in CD4+CD25- cells.
 The FJK-16s antibody epitope has been mapped to amino acids 75-125 of the mouse Foxp3 protein.
 In the human, this region has been shown to be alternatively spliced at the mRNA level.
 Both the alternatively-spliced and non-spliced isoforms are present in the CD4+CD25+ subset of lymphocytes.
 Preliminary RT-PCR experiments have not revealed this alternatively-spliced isoform in mouse splenocytes, suggesting different gene regulation in the mouse and human.
-This Foxp3 monoclonal antibody is labeled with PE-Cyanine5, which excites at 488-561 nm using a blue, green, or yellow-green laser and emits at 667 nm.
-It has been tested in flow cytometry applications.
-The antibody has been optimized for use with the Foxp3/Transcription Factor Buffer Staining Set (#00-5523).
+This Foxp3 monoclonal antibody is labeled with eFluor 570, which excites at 595 nm and emits at 615 nm.
+It has been tested in immunocytochemistry (ICC), immunofluorescence (IF), and immunohistochemistry (frozen samples) applications.